godotengine/godot-docs/learning/features/shading/shading_language.rst

 Built-in Functions
 ------------------

-A large amount of built-in functions is supported, confirming mostly to GLSL ES 3.0.
+A large number of built-in functions are supported, conforming mostly to GLSL ES 3.0.
-When vec_type (float), vec_int_type, vec_uint_type, vec_bool_type, nomenclature is used, it can be scalar or vcetor.
+When vec_type (float), vec_int_type, vec_uint_type, vec_bool_type, nomenclature is used, it can be scalar or vector.